sharmasas/qiskit-sdk-py/README.md

 * **[QISkit Python API](https://github.com/QISKit/qiskit-api-py)**, an API to use the IBM Quantum Experience in Python

-QISKit was originally developed by researchers and developers of the [IBM-Q](http://www.research.ibm.com/ibm-q/) Team within [IBM Research](http://www.research.ibm.com/), with the aim of offering a high level development kit to work with quantum computers.
+QISKit was originally developed by researchers and developers on the [IBM-Q](http://www.research.ibm.com/ibm-q/) Team at [IBM Research](http://www.research.ibm.com/), with the aim of offering a high level development kit to work with quantum computers.

 Visit the [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) for questions and discussions on QISKit and quantum computing more broadly.
 If you'd like to contribute to QISKit, please take a look at our [contribution guidelines](CONTRIBUTING.rst).